-- 1. ex parte application and supporting documents must be filed no later than 10:00 a.m. two (2) court days before the application is to be heard. - 2.
+- 1 Ex parte applications and supporting documents must be filed no later than 10:00 a.m. two (2) court days before the application is to be heard. - 2.
 Any written opposition must be filed by 3:30 p.m. one (1) court day before the application is to be heard.

-D. Contents of Application.
+D. Application.

-- 1. All applications must comply with applicable CRC rules (e.g., CRC 3.1200 et seq.) - 2.An application for an ex parte order must be verified and must contain sufficient evidentiary facts to justify issuing the order.
+- 1. All applications must comply with applicable CRC rules (e.g., CRC 3.1200 et seq.) - 2.
+An application for an ex parte order must be verified and must contain sufficient evidentiary facts to justify issuing the order.
 Conclusions or statements of ultimate facts are not sufficient, and a foundation should be shown for the petitioner's personal knowledge. - 3.
 The application must clearly state that it is an "ex parte" application. - 4.
-The application must: - a.
-Set forth the facts upon which the petitioner is basing the need for an emergency ex parte order.
+The application must be accompanied by: